 Why I am Catholic

-Growing up I had two very distinct spiritual upbringings, before I turned 8 my family belonged to the Catholic Church.
-Both of my parents grew up in Catholic homes, completed all of their Sacraments, and were even married in the Catholic Church.
-However, at this point in their lives, in the late 90s, as my mother was digging deeper into her faith and my father was discovering his faith beyond the nominal sense, they decided it was time for a change.
+Before I turned eight, my family belonged to the Catholic Church.
+Both of my parents had grown up in Catholic homes, completed all of their Sacraments, and were married in the Church.
+But in the late 1990s, as my mother began digging deeper into her faith and my father was discovering his faith beyond the nominal sense, they decided it was time for a change.

 Written by Leo Pellerin